Physical Therapy Guide to Degenerative Disk Disease

 How Does It Feel?

-With DDD, you may experience mild to intense neck and back pain—or no pain at all.
+With DDD, you may experience mild to intense neck and back pain — or no pain at all.
 If you do have pain, it will depend on where your spine is affected:

-- A degenerative disk in the neck may cause pain in the arm, shoulder, or neck.
+- An affected disk in the neck may cause arm, shoulder, or neck pain.

-- A degenerative disk in the low back may cause pain in the back, buttocks, or legs.
+- An affected disk in the low back may cause pain in the back, buttocks, or legs.

 How Is It Diagnosed?

-Your physical therapist will conduct a thorough evaluation that includes a review of your medical history, and will use screening tools to determine the likelihood of DDD.
-For example, your physical therapist may:
+Your physical therapist will conduct a thorough clinical evaluation.
+They will review your health history and use screening tools to determine the impact of DDD.
+Your physical therapist may:

-- Ask you very specific questions about the location and behavior of your pain, weakness, and other symptoms.
+- Ask questions about the specific location and behavior of your pain and other symptoms.

-- Examine your posture and observe how you walk and perform other activities.
+- Examine your posture and watch how you walk and do other activities.

-- Measure the range of motion of your spine and your arms and legs.
+- Measure the range of motion of your spine, arms, and legs.

 - Use manual (hands-on) therapy to evaluate the mobility of the joints and muscles in your spine.